markfink/markfink-site/_posts/2019-01-12-n76e003-firmware-nu-link.md

 ---
 layout: post
-title: N76E003
+title: Nuvoton N76
 subtitle: flash firmware using Linux
 bigimg: /img/arthur-aldyrkhanov-566881-unsplash.png
 tags: [microcontroller, n76]
 ---

 If you know anything about microcontrollers you most likely know that blinking a LED on the microcontroller development board is what we call a **hello-world** program for other technologies.
 Over the years I have done this exercise 10 times or more using different microcontrollers and boards.
 Once the board-specifics, compiler configurations, flashing firmware are all figured out, one can take a faster pace but without this first steps one can not do anything with the microcontroller at all.
 And for sure each microcontroller offers its unique challenges.
-Today I have spent the better part of the day figuring out how to get started with the N76E003.
+Today I have spent the better part of the day figuring out how to get started with the N76 on Linux.

 ![blink N76](/media/n76_numicro_flash/n76e003_linux_upload_firmware.gif)